bast-ian/vi_fund_test/README.md

 # vi_fund_test
- An intenrship assessment I completed for the VI Fund team.
+ An internship assessment I completed for the VI Fund team, predicting quarterly stock price return using 63 features.
+The project heavily emphasised coming up with creative feature engineering techniques to fill missing financial data using pandas and numpy.
+After cleaning the dataset, I utilised Linear Regression, Random Forest and CatBoostRegressor for the predictive modelling portion and identified the most important features for determining quarterly stock price returns.
+The final R^2 achieved was 13%.
+In the future, I'd like to explore hyperparametric tuning for improving model performance.